-Khilafat movement was initiated under the leadership of the two Ali brothers namely Mohammed Ali and Shaukat Ali-Maulana Azad, Hakim Ajmal Khan and Hasrat Mohani.
-The movement was started to support the Sultan of Turkey whom The Muslim population in India considered their religious head.
+Khilafat movement was initiated under the leadership of the two Ali brothers, namely Mohammed Ali and Shaukat Ali-Maulana Azad, Hakim Ajmal Khan and Hasrat Mohani.
+The action was started to support the Sultan of Turkey, whom The Muslim population in India considered their religious head.

 The Khilafatists had formed a three-point programme

 - The Ottoman Caliph: He should retain his empire